Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Method

 \subsection{Hard Prototype Contrastive Learning}

-To ensure that the prototype effectively captures both the commonality and variation in a person, we devise a novel prototype for contrastive learning, which is referred to as Hard Prototype Contrastive Learning.
-HPCL is designed to provide a comprehensive understanding of personal characteristics, which benefits its handling of hard samples.
+To ensure that the prototype effectively captures divergence within a identity, we devise a novel hard prototype for contrastive learning, which is referred to as Hard Prototype Contrastive Learning.
+HPCL is designed to provide a comprehensive understanding of personal characteristics, which benefits its handling of hard samples \cite{DCMIP}.
+We use the online encoder $\phi_0$ to extract feature representations, and select $k$ samples that are farthest from the memory center as the hard prototype:

-We use the online backbone $\phi_0$ to extract feature representations, and select $k$ samples that are farthest from the memory center as the hard prototype:
+\textbf{Theorem 1.}~The information entropy of hard sample prototypes is greater than the information entropy of centroid prototypes, thereby preserving greater divergence within the hard memory.